 - A request to collect contact information from anyone who wishes to be on a direct mailing list.
 This step is more sensitive, as many people will have good reasons for not wanting to hand over their personal contact information, especially to someone they don’t know very well.
 (This is, after all, part of the appeal of joining online communities in the first place.)
 But if there are people in the group with whom you have trusted relationships offline, or if the group members know and trust each other, sharing contact information can expedite the intervention process during an episode of online harassment.

 3. Create a separate place where members of your community can be easily reached in a time of crisis.

-This could be a private Facebook group, an email distribution list, a Whatsapp chain, etc. Create a spreadsheet with the email addresses of individuals who have offered to show up for you during an episode of harassment.
-In some cases, you might want to draft a note in advance to fire off when your writing is published and/or the harassment begins.
+This could be a private Facebook group, an email distribution list, a Whatsapp chain, etc. In some cases, you might want to draft a note in advance to fire off when your writing is published and/or the harassment begins.

 Example of a crisis note: “SOS—Publishing an article about Finnish politics today.
 Last time I published on this topic, I received major hate on Twitter (people doxing my home address and calling me racial slurs).
 Can anyone get on the article’s comments section at 12pm EST and write something positive to help set the tone of the thread?
 You don’t have to agree with what I write, but anything written in a respectful tone without hateful language will help!”

 4. Give back to your online community.